pwnbait-AKA-FredwardGoodboy/papirus-folders-gui-wayland/README.md

    First Download the code as .zip and and unzip the .zip file, then open a terminal in the source folder and run `make`
-  ### Premade build
-   You can download a premade build (papirus-folders-gui) and run it.
    ### AUR
   If you are an Arch Linux (or derived) user, you can install Papirus folders GUI from the AUR, you need an AUR helper just like Paru, Yay, Pamac, Etc